-Unlicensed Assistive Personnel (UAP) - individuals who provide any of the nursing tasks listed in the Nursing Task List on pages 22-26 or any similar nursing care task.
-It is recommended that the Unlicensed Assistive Personnel who provide nursing care to students hold the following minimum qualifications prior to providing care:
+Unlicensed Assistive Personnel (UAP) - individuals who provide any of the nursing tasks listed in the Nursing Task List on pages 22-25 or any similar nursing care task.
+It is required the UAP who provides nursing care to students hold the following minimum qualifications prior to providing care:

-1. Have a high school diploma or the equivalent;
+- 1. High school diploma or the equivalent. - 2.
+Demonstrate proficiency reading, writing, and basic math skills. - 3.
+Current certification in Cardiopulmonary Resuscitation (CPR) with Automated External Defibrillator (AED) and First Aid.

-- Have successfully completed a literacy and reading comprehension screening process; - 3.
-Have current certification in Cardiopulmonary Resuscitation and First Aid as provided by the American Red Cross or American Heart Association; and - 4.
-Have successfully completed training and competency validation in performing nursing tasks that are to be delegated by a nurse
+4. Successfully completed training and competency validation in performing nursing tasks to be delegated by a nurse.